Wintermute3/relay/README.md

 See also:

 	nodemcu-readme.md
-Except for lack of audio playback support, it is compatible with the other `player` clients.
+Except for lack of audio playback support, it is compatible with the other `player` systems.

 When configured on the same WiFi network as the host running the `relay.py` program, it can be controlled via simple command-lines.